 Pros:

-- Modular.
-You can get more pots and accessories and use the same handles.
+• Modular campfire cooking kit.
+You can get more pots and cookware and use the same handles.

 Cons:

-The MEETSUN Camping cooking kit is a large kit and our budget pick.
-It comes complete with 37 pieces, including large pans, camping kettles, knives, forks, and spoons, and all fit in a carry-on bag.
-This campfire cooking kit is good for up to six people, and it’s great for larger gatherings and cooking for bigger groups.
+The MEETSUN Camping cooking kit is a large set and our budget pick.
+It comes complete with 37 pieces, including large pans, camping kettles, knives, forks, and spoons, all fit in a carry-on bag.
+This set is good for up to six people, and it’s great for larger gatherings and cooking for larger groups.

-This campfire cooking kit is not necessarily the most durable or strongest, but if you are on a budget and want lots of pieces, this budget campfire cooking kit can be a good option.
+It isn’t necessarily the most durable or strongest option, but if you are on a budget and want lots of pieces, this budget set can be a good option.

 Capacity: 6 people